bvrigo/Smart-Tank/README.md

 }
 ```

 To make the sound and light effects, we created the subroutine “sound”.
 Using a for loop, the LEDs are rapidly turned on and off while the frequency of the sound emitted by the speaker is increased.
-This increase on the speaker frequency serves to create a “charging” sound effect before the cannon fires.
+This increase in the speaker frequency serves to create a “charging” sound effect before the cannon fires.
 The speaker is set to its maximum volume every loop iteration in order to avoid an issue in which the volume becomes low while playing the sound effect.
 At the end of the subroutine, the LEDs are turned off and the frequency of the PWM output is set to be the same as the one the Servo library uses.

 ```C++
 void shoot(){